The Phase Stability Network of all Inorganic Materials: Results

-Since the ``phase diagram of everything'' practically encompasses all known inorganic crystalline materials as well as a large number of hypothetical materials, the number of tie-lines (or node degree) emerges as a natural metric of nobility of a crystalline material---it is simply the count of other materials it is determined to have no reactivity against.
-The nobility here is therefore the measured non-reactiveness of a material against all others in the database.
-Thus, while reactivity or nobility have no concrete definitions, we are able to approach chemical nobility of inorganic materials in solid-solid and solid-gas reactions from a data-driven stand point, instead of bottom-up theory, intuition or heuristic approaches~\cite{Hammer1995}.
-Since the number of tie-lines follow a lognormal distribution, a natural standard score for nobility can be defined as
+Since the phase stability network practically encompasses all known inorganic crystalline materials as well as a large number of predicted hypothetical materials, the number of tie-lines emerges as a natural metric of nobility of a crystalline material---it is simply the count of other materials it is determined to have no reactivity against.
+Thus, while material reactivity or nobility have no standard definitions, a network representation of materials enables us to tackle the chemical nobility of inorganic materials in solid-solid and solid-gas reactions in a completely data-driven fashion, instead of the traditional intuitive or heuristic approaches.
+Since the number of tie-lines in the materials network is lognormally distributed, we devise a new standard score of material nobility, the ``nobility index'':

-where $k$ denotes the degree, i.e.\ number of tie-lines of the material, and $\mu$ and $\sigma$ are the mean and standard deviation of the distribution.
-The present values of $\mu$ and $\sigma$ for OQMD as extracted from the fitted lognormal distribution are 8.06 and 0.65, respectively.
-The metric is agnostic of textbook classifications such as metal, nonmetal, metalloid, ionic, covalent and so on, and would work equally for all such classes.
-The accuracy in predicted nobilities is bounded of course by that of DFT in predicting relative stabilities of inorganic materials~\cite{Aykol2018}.
+where $k$ is the node degree or the number of tie-lines a material has, and $\mu = 8.06$ and $\sigma = 0.65$ are the mean and standard deviation of the underlying lognormal distribution.
+The nobility index is thus agnostic of textbook classifications such as metal, nonmetal, metalloid, ionic, covalent, and so on, and works equally well for any given material.
+Since the tie-lines in the network are as computed with DFT, the nobilities of materials predicted herewith are only limited by DFT accuracy in estimating relative stabilities of inorganic materials~\cite{kirklin_oqmd_2015, sun2016thermodynamic, aykol_thermodynamic_2018}.